-We, at PingAura, are excited to announce the launch of our Model Context Protocol (MCP) Server.
-This blazing-fast bridge connects your AI tools directly to your visibility data, audits, and content.
+We are excited to launch the PingAura MCP Server.
+This fast bridge connects your AI tools to your visibility data, audits, and content.

-Plug it into Claude, Cursor, VS Code, Windsurf, and more, then use 12 powerful read-only tools to analyse, debug, and optimise without ever leaving your editor.
-It's available on all PingAura plans today.
+Plug it into Claude, Cursor, Codex, VS Code, Windsurf, or Perplexity.
+Then use 12 read-only tools to analyze, debug, and optimize.
+You never have to leave your editor.
+It works on all PingAura plans today.

 What is the PingAura MCP Server, and why does it matter

-The PingAura MCP Server is a secure, real-time connector between your PingAura account and your favourite AI assistants.
-It uses the Model Context Protocol (MCP) so your AI can instantly query domains, visibility scores, technical audits, and AI-generated content, directly inside your coding environment or chat interface.
+The PingAura MCP Server is a secure, real-time link between your PingAura account and your AI tools.
+It uses the Model Context Protocol (MCP).
+Your AI can instantly query domains, visibility scores, audits, and content.
+Everything happens inside your editor or chat.

 Instead, you simply ask: